Welcome to the Course Creators Academy own_icon

 If you understand how the internet works from a technical point of view, you will know that there is simply no reliable way for these tools to know this type of information.

-The only thing that these tools can do is scrape a ton of internet pages and collect links and see what the pages that are most frequently linked to.
+The only thing that these tools can do is scrape a ton of internet pages, collect links, and see what the pages are most frequently linked to.
 From there, it's possible to have a very rough estimate of the traffic of a website based on the links that point to it.

 The problem is that this method is extremely imprecise because depending on the type of content there might not be that much of a relationship between the traffic of the website and the number of links that it receives.